sciris/sciris/docs/tutorials/index.rst

    tut_utils
    tut_advanced

 † There is no free t-shirt, sorry.
-But you made it to the end!
+But you made it to the end, yay!